michelp/signcryption-token-spec/README.md

 A binary, encrypted, authenticated token format called a *Sign-Cryption Token* aka SCT.

+**NOTE: This is a preliminary sketch of an idea open for public comment.
+You should not use this unless you understand the risks of new, untested cryptographic software.**

 ## SCT version 0x0000

  - SCT requires `libsodium`, including the additional function